 Elizabeth Herbin-Triant (Section 01)

-Fall semester.
-Limited to 20 students.
-Associate Professor Herbin-Triant.
+Limited to 15 students.
+Professor Herbin-Triant.
+Sophomore Seminar.
+Spring semester.

 How to handle overenrollment: First priority goes to sophomores.
 Second priority to Black Studies and History majors.

 Students who enroll in this course will likely encounter and be expected to engage in the following intellectual skills, modes of learning, and assessment: careful reading, engaged discussion, individual research, and analytical writing.

 Tu 1:00 PM - 2:20 PM CONV 209

 Th 1:00 PM - 2:20 PM CONV 209